Financial-Times/draft-annotations-api/README.md

 ```

 A PUT request on this endpoint writes the draft annotations in PAC.
+The input body is an array of annotation JSON objects in which only `predicate` and `id` are the required fields.
 If the write operation is successful, the application returns the canonicalized input body with
 a HTTP 200 response code.
 The listings below shows an example of canonicalized response.